-About the fellowship
+About the Fellowship

-Doctoral dissertation topics should fall within the parameters of the Center’s current focus on innovations in public participation and political participation in non-democracies.
+Doctoral dissertation topics should fall within the parameters of the Center’s current focus on innovations in public participation and political participation in democracies or non-democracies.
 Candidates should have an excellent academic record and well-defined research objectives.
 Preference will be given to applicants whose projects have progressed beyond the conceptual stages of the research.

 Fellows will receive a stipend of $30,000 annually and shared work space at the Ash Center.

 Applications for AY 2022-2023 can be submitted online by following this link.
 The deadline for applications is Sunday, December 5, 2021 at 11:59 pm ET.

 The Ash Center is a vibrant and values-driven community.
 We are committed to diversity and welcome people of varied backgrounds, cultures, experiences, and disciplines.
 We actively seek applications from people of color, women, the LGBTQIA+ community, persons with disabilities, and underrepresented backgrounds.

 Harvard is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, or any other characteristic protected by law.